 This balance – between a lighter roast to bring out flavor and a darker roast to bring out flavorful oils – is critical to crafting the perfect pour-over.
 For this reason, we’re super psyched about Lifeboost’s Medium Roast beans, and this balance is the standard by which we will be considering our other top picks.
 The only drawback here is the price: Lifeboost is a gourmet, sustainable coffee company, and the price reflects that.

-Our second pick is this bright Ethiopian bean from Volcanica.
+Our third favorite is this bright Ethiopian bean from Volcanica.
 We especially love its pleasing acidity and the refreshing aftertaste and mouthfeel.
 Additionally, we’re super excited that Volcanica has managed to find a perfect sweet spot when it comes to the medium roasting level.

 This is an unusual coffee because it’s made from wild coffee beans — lending the flavor complex notes of strawberry, lavender, and dark chocolate.
 Plus, it’s organic and roasted on-demand, so you can be sure you’ll receive a fresh, flavorful bag.